 Thermostat Not Level May Cause Honeywell Thermostat Not Turning On Heat

 Poor leveling on older thermostats can affect how well they respond to room temperature changes.
-Those primitive models relied on a bi-metal spring to sense temperature.
-Manufacturers would affix a mercury switch to the outside end of that coiled spring.
-Then, as room temperature rose and fell, the spring changed size, causing the outer end of the spring to move back and forth in accordance with temperature changes.
-This tipped the mercury switch on or off to bring room temperature nearer to the thermostat set temperature.
+Those early models used a bi-metal spring to sense temperature.
+Manufacturers would affix a mercury switch to the outside end of that spring.
+Then, as room temperature rose and fell, the spring changed size.
+This caused its outer end to move back and forth in accordance with temperature changes.
+This in turn tipped the mercury switch ON or OFF, to bring room temperature nearer to the set temperature.

 You needed proper leveling for this tipping to occur as designed.
 Indeed, if tilted too far off of plum or the horizontal, the heating system might never turn on.
 In this case, the mercury inside does not make the contacts as it should when the room gets too cold.

-If you still have a mercury and bi-metal thermostat, you should replace it with a current all-electronic model that has no moving parts.
+Now you may still have a mercury and bi-metal thermostat.
+If so, then you should replace it with a current all-electronic model that has no moving parts.
 Today’s thermostats have more accurate sensors and many more features.
 Plus, modern t-stats work well, no matter how far off of level you install them.
 They’ll turn on the heat correctly in the house, no matter their position.
-Mount them on their sides, upside down, or you can even let them dangle by the wires (although we do not recommend this).
-Yet they’ll regulate your heat well, in any position.
+Mount them on their sides or upside down.
+Or, let them dangle by the wires (although we do not recommend this).
+But the point is that they will regulate your heat well, in any position.

-If upgrading from an electro mechanical thermostat is not feasible, and you must fix your no-heat situation, then try drilling new mounting holes.
+If you cannot upgrade from an older thermostat, then try drilling new mounting holes.
 To do that, remove the screws and wires if they get in the way.
 Then re position the thermostat over the new holes.
 Finally, drive the screws into those new holes.
-We suggest putting wall anchors into these holes for a stronger more permanent hold.
+Use wall anchors in these holes for a stronger hold.

 If your t-stat is not too far out of level, try loosening the screws that hold it to the wall.
 Then, slide the thermostat toward level.
 Then, mark the wall with an erasable pencil.
 Next, while holding the thermostat in that marked position, tighten the screws again.
 Finally, use an eraser to clean off any visible wall markings.